amarks/aiacademia/docs/index.markdown

 **Reading**

 Each week, the group read one article or paper together, which we then discussed.
-Additionally, each team member read an additional article, wrote up a brief summary, and lead discussion.
+Additionally, each team member read an additional article, wrote up a brief summary, and led discussion.
 This work is encapsulated in the annotated bibliography available on this site.

 **Research**